DSAISummerCamp/dscamp_public/Project Object Recognition/README.md

 ## Assessment of performance

-The accuracy on testing data set
+The accuracy on the provided testing data set